Skip to main content

 Follow the instructions and enter the 6-digit code at the bottom to complete activation.
 Note, two-factor authentication can be disabled at any time by coming to this same screen and clicking on the "Turn off" button.

-You will need the Limited Permission and Full Write People permission to perform this action.
+You will need the Limited Permission and Full Write People permissions to perform this action.

 With two-factor authentication set as required, the next time this user logs into the system, they will be required to set up two-factor authentication.
 This will happen from the login screen before they are granted access to the system.
 They must set this up before being able to log into the system.